 - Traditional Billboards Are More Energy Efficient – This may seem like an unusual claim, particularly given the fact that print billboards are created using paper.
 This material can be recycled, whereas digital billboards require a huge amount of energy to run over a period of days.
 So, if your brand has a social conscious, traditional billboards may be far more viable in keeping with its values.

 How much does Billboard Advertising cost?

-Advertising on a billboard in the UK can cost as little as £100.00 per week plus VAT and production costs.
-However, it’s important to determine the individual factors that actively influence the cost of renting a billboard, including the size of the billboard, location, rental period, frequency of bookings, artwork, production and design costs, and the choice of supplier.
+Advertising on a billboard in the UK can cost as little as £20 per day + VAT.
+With that in mind, it’s important to determine the individual factors that actively influence the cost of renting a billboard, including the size of the billboard, location, rental period, frequency of bookings, artwork, production and design costs, and the choice of supplier.